ahmed-abdelfatah1/XAI-Project/README.md

-# XAI-Project
-A comprehensive project focusing on Explainable AI (XAI) techniques applied to a medical classification problem, aiming to balance predictive performance and interpretability in healthcare applications.

- Project Overview:
-This project implements and evaluates a diverse set of classification models and integrates multiple XAI techniques to analyze clinical data for improved transparency and decision support.

- Models Implemented:
-We compared the performance of 9 different classification algorithms:

-Random Forest

-XGBoost

-Multi-layer Perceptron (MLP)

-Decision Tree

-CatBoost

-Support Vector Classifier (SVC)

-Logistic Regression

-K-Nearest Neighbors (KNN)

-Naïve Bayes

-Explainability Techniques:
-To enhance model transparency and interpretability, the following XAI methods were employed:

-SHAP (SHapley Additive exPlanations)

-LIME (Local Interpretable Model-agnostic Explanations)

-Partial Dependence Plots (PDP)

-Individual Conditional Expectation (ICE) plots

-Key Insights:
-Feature Importance Analysis highlighted:

-ST slope, Chest pain type, Cholesterol, and Age are the most influential predictors.

-Interaction Analysis was performed using:

-Friedman H-statistic

-Leave-One-Feature-Out (LOFO)
-to reveal non-linear interactions among clinical features.

-Clinical Impact:

-The project proposes a methodology that balances high model accuracy with interpretability, offering practical insights for real-world healthcare decision-making.
+**Project Overview: Explainable AI (XAI) in Medical Classification**

+This comprehensive project focuses on the application of Explainable AI (XAI) techniques to address a medical classification problem.
+The goal is to achieve a balance between predictive performance and interpretability in healthcare applications.

+### Project Overview
+The project implements and evaluates a diverse set of classification models, integrating multiple XAI techniques to analyze clinical data.
+This approach aims to improve transparency and provide better decision support in the healthcare field.

+### Models Implemented
+We compared the performance of nine different classification algorithms:

+1. Random Forest
+2. XGBoost
+3. Multi-layer Perceptron (MLP)
+4. Decision Tree
+5. CatBoost
+6. Support Vector Classifier (SVC)
+7. Logistic Regression
+8. K-Nearest Neighbors (KNN)
+9. Naïve Bayes

+### Explainability Techniques
+To enhance model transparency and interpretability, we employed the following XAI methods:

+- SHAP (SHapley Additive exPlanations)
+- LIME (Local Interpretable Model-agnostic Explanations)
+- Partial Dependence Plots (PDP)
+- Individual Conditional Expectation (ICE) plots

+### Key Insights

+#### Feature Importance Analysis
+We identified the following factors as the most influential predictors:

+- ST slope
+- Chest pain type
+- Cholesterol levels
+- Age

+#### Interaction Analysis
+This analysis was performed using:

+- Friedman H-statistic
+- Leave-One-Feature-Out (LOFO)

+The results revealed non-linear interactions among critical clinical features.

+### Clinical Impact
+This project establishes a methodology that balances high model accuracy with interpretability, providing practical and explainable insights to support real-world healthcare decision-making.